regmi/femhub/doc/src/femhub_lab.rst

 How to Use FEMhub Online Lab
 ============================
 FEMhub online lab can be used on your local machine, after you install the FEMhub package.
-Alternatively, if you do not want to download and install anything you can use FEMhub online lab hosted in the `server of hp-FEM group at University of Nevada, Reno <http://lab.femhub.org/>`_.
+Alternatively, if you do not want to download and install anything you can use FEMhub online lab hosted in the `server of hp-FEM group at University of Nevada, Reno <http://lab.femhub.org/>`_ (UNR).

 FEMhub Online Lab in the Server at UNR
 ---------------------------------------------------------------